mrchair2157/upgraded-goggles/README.md

 -flags are -a and -r at this point.
 With -a the script does not run apt auto remove.
-With -r it takes the package list and removes it instead of installing it.
+With -r it takes the package list and removes it instead of installing it. export example: export PATH=$PATH:(dir) the PATH is the varibale that holds where the os searcher for exacutables.

+chmod +x makes things exacutable